Skip to content

 Scraping kube-router metrics with Prometheus

-The scope of this document is to describe how to setup the annotations needed for Prometheus to use Kubernetes SD to discover & scape kube-router pods.
+The scope of this document is to describe how to setup the annotations needed for Prometheus to use Kubernetes SD to discover & scrape kube-router pods.

 For help with installing Prometheus please see their docs